Anubhav06022001/Spam_classifier/README.md

 This project is a machine learning application that classifies SMS messages as either spam or not spam.
 It provides an interactive web-based interface for users to input a message and check its classification.
 The app is deployed on Render for easy access.

+The repository contains the following files:

+- **app.py**: The main Python script that runs the Flask web application.
+This script handles user input, processes it, and returns predictions.

+- **spam_classifier.csv**: The dataset used for training the spam classification model.
+It contains labeled SMS messages (spam or not spam).

+- **spam_classifier.ipynb**: A Jupyter Notebook that contains the Exploratory Data Analysis (EDA) and preprocessing steps for the dataset.
+This notebook includes:
+  - Data cleaning
+  - Visualization of insights
+  - Feature extraction
+  - Model training and evaluation

+---

 ## **Table of Contents**
 - [Features](#features)
 - [Setup Instructions](#setup-instructions)